Cray-HPE/uas-mgr/doc/uas_overview.md

 ### Custom End-User UAI Images <a name="main-uaiimages-customenduser"></a>

 A custom end-user UAI image can be any container image set up with the end-user UAI entrypoint script, but, for the purpose here, it will be a UAI image built from the squashfs image used on compute nodes on the host system.
-This section dscribes how to create this kind of custom end-user UAI image.
+This section describes how to create this kind of custom end-user UAI image.

 #### Building a Custom End-User UAI Image <a name="main-uaiimages-customenduser-build"></a>